-Once logged in to your FRS Online account, you can navigate the My Account module of your FRS Online account from the navigation bar in the left margin.
+Once logged in to your FRS Online account, you can navigate to various modules of your FRS Online account from the navigation bar in the left margin.
 After your benefit payments begin, you can also access the Retiree Services module.
 Descriptions of these modules follow.